hapax/hapax.github.io/assets/simple-physics.md

 The $\sim$ denotes as usual a number which depends on details of the system.
-(This is called the *equipartition theorem*, but I think it is also the most sensible way to think about heat.)
+(This is called the *equipartition theorem*, and I think it gives the most sensible way to think about heat.)

 (a) Show that if our particles have mass $m$, the average speed is